LaurenStanley/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is the global tree coverage data from the Global Forest Service.
+The data visualized for my project is the global tree coverage data from the Global Forest Service.
 This dataset details the change in tree cover across the globe between 2000 and 2021 for different countries.
 It was taken from satellite data by Hansen et. al (2013) with changing data collection methodology after this year.
-For this dataset, questions I would be interested in investigating include: are there differences in deforestation in different areas of the globe?
+For this dataset, questions I was be interested in investigating included: are there differences in deforestation in different areas of the globe?
 Can these differences be related to economic status?
 Can they be related to starting forest density?
 What areas show reforestation?

 Sources: https://www.globalforestwatch.org/dashboards/global/?category=forest-change